 There are many reasonably priced restaurants that offer a varieties of food that you can try.
 Kim Kee Restaurant is a family owned business that is popular with the locals.
 This no- frills and non-airconditioned restaurant serves shark porridge, clams, prawn mantis, prawns, calamari, fish and vegetables at very reasonable price.
 Usually packed during lunch hours and dinner time.

 If you are not too fussy about the environment, plan your itinerary and take your lunch or dinner here.
-Operation hours is from 11:00am to 2:00pm for lunch and 6:00pm to 10:00pm for dinner.
-This restaurant is located at the right hand side of town if you are coming from Tanjung Karang.
+Operation hours is from 9:30am to 2:30pm for lunch and 5:30pm to 9:00pm for dinner.
+It is closed on Thursday.

 If you prefer better ambient, there are many air-conditioned restaurants around.
-Drive around and explore yourself.
+Drive around and explore them.